deepgram/web-next/content/blog/posts/what-makes-a-great-conversational-ai-experience/index.md

 ## **Want to hear from the experts**

 Our on-demand webinar with [Bitext](https://www.bitext.com/), [OneReach.ai](https://onereach.ai/), and [Deepgram](https://www.deepgram.com/) discusses why customers are rejecting simple IVRs, chatbots, and menu-driven voicebots to embrace more human-like bots that understand the customer intent and respond correctly to meet customer needs.
 They also discuss what you need to consider in creating that great voicebot.
-[View the on-demand webinar](https://offers.deepgram.com/what-makes-a-great-conversational-ai-experience-webinar-on-demand)
+[View the on-demand webinar](https://offers.deepgram.com/what-makes-a-great-conversational-ai-experience-webinar-on-demand).

+<WhitepaperPromo whitepaper="deepgram-whitepaper-how-deepgram-works"></WhitepaperPromo>

 ## **Questions from the audience**